SAP-archive/helm-broker/docs/14-cr-clusteraddonsconfiguration.md

 ## Sample custom resource

 This is a sample ClusterAddonsConfiguration which provides cluster-wide addons.
-If any of the **status** fields of the CR is marked as `Failed`, none of the addons registered with the CR is available in the Service Catalog.
+If any of the **status** fields of the CR is marked as `Failed`, none of the addons registered with the CR is available in Service Catalog.

 >**NOTE:** All CRs must have the `addons.kyma-project.io` finalizer which prevents the CR from deletion until the Controller completes the deletion logic successfully.
 If you don't set a finalizer, the Controller sets it automatically.